They Say No One Reads Anymore... But Movies, YouTube, and the Stock Market Are Creating Bestsellers

 1,589 AI-Related Titles Published

-The statement that books are being read again is only half true.
+The statement that books are being reread is only half true.
 More accurately, the way books are being sold is changing.
-What drove the bookstore market in the first half of this year was not new book marketing campaigns.
-Instead, external events such as movie releases, YouTube recommendations, stock market rallies, and the spread of artificial intelligence (AI) boosted book sales.
-Rather than discovering books inside bookstores, readers are now becoming interested in books through content platforms and social changes, and then seeking them out—this structure has become established.
+In the first half of this year, what drove the bookstore market was not just new book marketing.
+External events such as movie releases, YouTube recommendations, stock market rallies, and the spread of artificial intelligence (AI) boosted book sales.
+A new structure is taking root, where readers are prompted to seek out books after becoming interested through content platforms and changes in society, rather than discovering books inside bookstores.

 Andy Weir's 2021 work "Project Hail Mary" is a prime example.
 This book, which ranked first on Yes24's comprehensive bestsellers list for the first half of the year, saw a sharp increase in sales following the film's release.
 Still cut from the movie "Project Hail Mary"